 Minimize the time you spend integrating contactless payment processing capabilities into merchants’ store systems.
-The Cardknox SDK and API is robust and developer-friendly for the most seamless integration process.
+The Cardknox SDK and API are robust and developer-friendly for the most seamless integration process.
 Plus, Cardknox is compatible with a wide range of contactless-enabled payment terminals.

 What Are Contactless Payments?

-Contactless payments use near field communication (NFC) to enable communication between two electronic devices in order to facilitate the transaction process.
+Contactless payments use near-field communication (NFC) to enable communication between two electronic devices in order to facilitate the transaction process.
 NFC technology transmits data over radio waves a very short distance.

 There are two main types of contactless payments:

-- Contactless Cards — Credit or debit cards that have an NFC chip embedded in the card to enable transmission of payment data.
+Credit or debit cards that have an NFC chip embedded in the card to enable transmission of payment data.

 How Do Contactless Payments Work?